 Children can be messy, cause accidental damage, and accidentally splash too much in the tub.
 You must have flooring that is hardwearing but also safe for the kids.
 Stone may withstand their antics, but it would be a hard fall if they were to trip.

 Luxury vinyl flooring has the best of both worlds.
 Not only is it hard-wearing, but it will also withstand water well while also looking great.
 You can select fun and playful vinyl flooring, or you can select vinyl flooring that mimics wood so that it provides a modern and beautiful vibe.

 Similar to vinyl flooring, laminate flooring is also a great choice when flooring your bathroom.
 Laminate flooring can easily complement your bathroom’s overall design, offering a natural look combined with a hardy flooring type for heavy foot traffic and children.
 What makes laminate flooring so spectacular, though, is its four layers.
 Each layer plays a pivotal role in protecting the floor.

 Flooring for an elderly person

-The bathroom needs to be easily accessible but also reduce the risk of slips and falls, while also looking good.
+The bathroom needs to be easily accessible and reduce the risk of slips and falls while also looking good.
 Vinyl flooring is easy to clean, hardwearing, and softer if they were to fall.
-What’s more, vinyl flooring can also emulate wood or stone, so they do not have to compromise on aesthetics.
+What’s more, vinyl flooring can also emulate wood or stone, so they do not compromise on aesthetics.
 The same goes for laminate flooring – it is easy to clean, looks great, and reduces slips and falls.